egeorjon/GoLyat/README.md

 ## Installation

-**GoLyat** is a Hugo theme.
+**Goyat** is a Hugo theme.
 So, before installing the theme, you need to

 * Install [Hugo](https://gohugo.io),
 * and create a new site ([procedure](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site)).